jamesmeyer1/EKSKube2IAM/README.md

 ```

 ## Step 1:
 Create a VPC for Kubernetes.
 When you create your Amazon EKS cluster, Amazon EKS tags the VPC containing the subnets you specify in the following way so that Kubernetes can discover it.
 You can read about the subnet and VPC tagging performed here.
+You can include this address or upload the file above with same name.

 CloudFormation: https://amazon-eks.s3-us-west-2.amazonaws.com/cloudformation/2019-02-11/amazon-eks-vpc-sample.yaml